 There is a small chance of side-effects, including short-term reddening of your skin, swelling of the area that is treated and pain during the procedure.
 It is thought that there may also (rarely) be a risk of the tendon around your elbow tearing (rupturing).

 Autologous blood injection

-Blood is taken from you and then injected into the area around the damaged tendons at your elbow.
+Blood is taken from the affected person and then injected into the area around the damaged tendons at the elbow.
 It is thought that the blood helps to heal the tendons.
 A local anaesthetic is often given as a pain relief during the procedure.
 Several treatment sessions may be needed.
-You may need to wear a splint after the procedure and will often be offered physiotherapy.
+A splint is likely to be needed to be worn after the procedure and physiotherapy will often be offered.

 Possible problems with this procedure include pain, bruising, damage to other structures near the tendon (such as nerves or blood vessels) and infection.

 Botulinum toxin A injection